 Birch & Co is a boutique Brisbane law firm servicing small to medium enterprises and private individuals.
-This policy outlines the way in which we manage personal information, including information collected via our website at www.birchandco.com.au (“our website”).
+This policy outlines the way in which we manage personal information provided to or collected by us, including but not limited to personal information collected via our website or social media pages.

 This policy explains how we may use personal information that we obtain about you.
 For further information, please contact our Privacy Officer on the details set out below.

-This policy applies to your use of our services (including our website), or as a result of your relationship with one or more of our clients.
-It also applies to information that we collect from third parties.
+This policy applies to your use of our services (including our website), or as a result of your relationship with one or more of our clients or your engagement by us in any capacity (including, without limitation, as a representative or supplier).
+It also applies to information that we collect from third parties about you.

 In this policy: